We are located at 36 E. Twohig, Ste. B2 in the basement of the historic Cactus Hotel. Click here for a map.

-Please call our office to set up an interview for a disconnect notice.
+Please call our office to set up a phone interview.
+Disconnect appoinments are limited.

 No, once you qualify, you are set up on additional payments.
 The maximum amount is different for each client.
 Your case manager will mail you a letter once application is complete that will explain in more detail.

 Qualification is based on the household income, and the home must be structurally sound.
 You can call the office at (325) 653-2411 and ask what the maximum gross income is for your size family.

 Weatherization is linked to the location, not the occupant.
 If the client changes residences, moving into a home not previously weatherized, the new home is eligible for weatherization.

 No, windows and doors are not replaced through our weatherization assistance program.

 Weatherization is designed to make the home more energy efficient and comfortable.
 It does not include repairs such as plumbing, roofs, or floors.

 We DO NOT keep the deed to your home after we weatherize it nor will we ever ask for it.